Get results with AI-powered conversations

 1. Multimodal tasks.
 With the ability to generate images and understand audio, ChatGPT has an edge in multimodal communication.
 If your use case heavily leans into multimodality, you might consider using the GPT family.

-3. Long-form content.
-After OpenAI released GPT-4.1 in the chatbot in May 2025, GPT is a better choice if you need to chat with books, large codebases, or long PDFs.
+2. Long-form content.
+With GPT-5's long context window (up to 1M tokens, depending on tier), ChatGPT is a better choice if you need to chat with books, large codebases, or long PDFs.

-4. More built-in tools.
-In ChatGPT, you can run code, generate images, create editable text artifacts, and quote parts of your messages — it’s a richer UI experience, and some people will appreciate it.
+3. More built-in tools.
+In ChatGPT, you can run code, generate images, create editable text artifacts, and quote parts of your messages — it's a richer UI experience, and some people will appreciate it.

 1. You want a powerful, but free model.
 ChatGPT may represent a more enjoyable UI experience, but it comes at a substantial cost.
 DeepSeek, at its core, is just as powerful, albeit with fewer features, but costs $0 per month.

 2. You need local deployment.
-DeepSeek’s R1 and V3 are fully open-source.
-You can deploy them on-prem deployment and get full access to the model weights for fine tuning.
+DeepSeek's R1 and V3 are fully open-source.
+You can deploy them on-prem deployment and get full access to the model weights for fine-tuning.

 3. STEM-heavy use cases.
 The DeepSeek-R is optimized for math, logic, code, and scientific reasoning.
 At lower cost than GPT equivalents, it's a no-brainer if you're looking for a homework helper or AI coder.